BCDA-APS/bs_model_instrument/README.md

 ```

 ## IPython console
-To start the bluesky instrument session in a ipython execute the below command in a terminal
+To start the bluesky instrument session in a ipython execute the next command in a terminal:
 ```bash
 ipython
 ```
-Inside the ipython console execute
+Inside the ipython console execute:
 ```py
 from instrument.startup import *
 ```